Bos Meadery looking to relocate due to high-rise development

-After nine years on the 800 block of East Washington Avenue, Bos Mead Hall and Bos Meadery is looking for a new home because of the redevelopment of its building.
+After 10 years on the 800 block of East Washington Avenue, the owners of Bos Mead Hall and Bos Meadery are looking for a new home.

+They need to move because the building housing the hall and meadery is being redeveloped.

 “We are looking at this as an opportunity to buy a building where we can put down long-term roots,” said Colleen Bos, who owns Madison’s only commercial meadery with Peter DeVault.